 Being comfortable with uncertainty

-For another experienced cybersecurity researcher, Santiago Pontiroli, one outstanding characteristic of doing this job is being comfortable with uncertainty, adapting and facing new challenges, and approaching each new research with a "beginner's mind" attitude, and without being attached to any preconceived notions or opinions.
+For another experienced cybersecurity researcher, Santiago Pontiroli, Security Engineer, Amazon Web Services, one outstanding characteristic of doing this job is being comfortable with uncertainty, adapting and facing new challenges, and approaching each new research with a "beginner's mind" attitude, and without being attached to any preconceived notions or opinions.

 “We all deal with an immense list of cognitive biases.
 As I was getting more involved with the cyclical discipline of threat intelligence, I learned that sometimes there are technical challenges to overcome, and other times I needed to rely on proven processes and frameworks such as the Cyber Kill Chain, MITRE ATT&CK, and the Diamond Model to maintain objectivity and distance from the analysis.”